WHAT IS SALES ENABLEMENT AND WHAT VALUE DOES IT ADD?

 You’ll be able to easily customise material to a customer’s specific needs

-Your team will be benefiting from real-time feedback on content & pitches so they can constantly flex your offer to optimise its appeal
+Your team will benefit from real-time feedback on content & pitches so they can constantly flex your offer to optimise its appeal

 Sales enablement has a number of defining principles: